Retire to Poland with Confidence: Essential Tips for Brits Looking to Move

 Residency Rules After Brexit

-Since the UK left the EU, Brits no longer have automatic residency rights in Poland.
+Since the UK left the EU, British citizens no longer have automatic residency rights in Poland.
+You must apply for residency via one of the routes below.

 Polish Tax Residency: What It Means

-If you make Poland your “centre of vital interests,” you’ll be considered a Polish tax resident.
+If Poland becomes your centre of vital interests or you otherwise meet residency criteria, you will be treated as a Polish tax resident.

-✔ You must declare foreign assets to the Polish tax authorities.
+• You must declare relevant foreign assets to the Polish tax authorities.

-Careful planning is essential to avoid double taxation and optimise your income.
+Careful planning helps avoid double taxation and optimises your income structure.

 How to Draw Your UK Pension in Poland (and Minimise Tax)